Keeo/VoiceCraftST/README.md

    Replace placeholders with actual data.
 After uploading, reload SillyTavern to access the new voice.

 ## System requirements
 In current state it requires 24gb GPU [VRAM requirements for training, finetuning, and inference?](https://github.com/jasonppy/VoiceCraft/issues/76) but it is likely to go down.
-Speed is slower compared to XTTSv2 and with TopP below 0.85 likes to generate long silences which decrease the speed further. `sample_batch_size` parameter is supposed to help with that by brute-force and generating multiple alternatives and picking shortest.
+Speed is slower compared to XTTSv2 and with TopP below 0.85 it likes to generate long silences which decrease the speed even further. `sample_batch_size` parameter is supposed to help with that by brute-force and generating multiple alternatives and picking shortest.